xengeo/java-fundamentals/fizzbuzz_and_bank/01_fizzbuzz.md

 }
 ```

-Pretty straight forward.
+Pretty straightforward.
 And if we wanted to include an `else if`:

 ``` java
 String name = "Neil";